AGhosh2020/Random-Password-Generator/README.md

 Backend : PHP.

-Also, this webapp is also hosted at http://rangenpassword2021ani.atwebpages.com/
+Also, this webapp is also hosted at http://rangenpassword2021ani.atwebpages.com/ (*)

-I know it is not a HTTPS site because it is free hosted site on AwardSpace & AwardSpace (hosting company) don't allow HTTPS hosting on their free service.
+*I know it is not a HTTPS site because it is free hosted site on AwardSpace & they don't allow HTTPS hosting in their free service.